xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 ### Discussion

-When an exception is thrown out of an `async Task` method, that exception is captured and put on the returned Task.
-Since `async void` methods don't have a Task to put their exception on, their behavior is different; catching exceptions from async void methods is covered in Recipe 2.9.
+When an exception is thrown out of an async Task method, that exception is captured and put on the returned `Task`.
+Since async void methods don't have a `Task` to put their exception on, their behavior is different; catching exceptions from async void methods is covered in Recipe 2.9.

-When you await a faulted Task, the first exception on that task is re-thrown.
+When you await a faulted `Task`, the first exception on that task is re-thrown.
 If you're familiar with the problems of re-throwing exceptions, you may be wondering about stack traces.
 Rest assured: when the exception is re-thrown, the original stack trace is correctly preserved.

 This setup sounds somewhat complicated, but all this complexity works together so that the simple scenario has simple code.
 Most of the time, your code should propagate exceptions from asynchronous methods that it calls; all it has to do is await the task returned from that asynchronous method, and the exception will be propagated naturally.

-There are some situations (such as `Task.WhenAll`) where a Task may have multiple exceptions, and await will only re-throw the first one.
+There are some situations (such as `Task.WhenAll`) where a `Task` may have multiple exceptions, and await will only re-throw the first one.
 See Recipe 2.4 for an example of handling all exceptions.

 ### See Also